-This syllabus and checklist was distributed by Dean Jessica Lavariega-Montforti's office in August 2018.
-Many of the university policy items have since been moved to Blackboard and therefore do not need to be in the syllabus.
-If you have any questions about the checklist, please contact Chad Barber, Associate Dean of Undergraduate Education, at email@example.com or x3873.
+This syllabus and checklist was distributed by Dean Jessica Lavariega-Montforti's office in August 2018, and were both updated 1/25/2019.
+Please note that many of the university policy items have been moved to Blackboard and therefore do not need to be in the syllabus.
+If you have any questions about the syllabus or the checklist, please contact Chad Barber, Associate Dean of Undergraduate Education, at firstname.lastname@example.org or x3873.

 The Full Course Design Map (CDM) helps instructors align the goals of their program or college, their weekly student learning outcomes (WSLOs), course readings, activities, and assessments.

 This form was inspired by Chavella Pittman’s talk on Teaching in No Time, through the National Center for Faculty Development & Diversity, in combination with our original CDM.
 It lists the 8 university-wide student learning outcomes (SLOs) and walks you through aligning those with activities and assessments.